Legislative Council Complex: History

+Before the construction of the current complex, the Legislative Council of Hong Kong met in various locations.
+These included the Former French Mission Building (1843–1846), Caine Road (1846–1855), Government House, Hong Kong (1855; used ballroom after 1891), Old Central Government Offices (1930s–1954), and the Former Central Government Offices 1957–1985.
+The most notable was the Old Supreme Court Building, which was used from 1985 until the new complex was ready in 2011.
+This period was marked by significant political changes, including Hong Kong's transfer of sovereignty from the United Kingdom to China in 1997.

+The idea for the new complex originated as part of the Tamar Development Project, a major initiative by the government of Hong Kong to provide new space for its headquarters and legislative council.
+The project was named after the Tamar site, a prime waterfront area in Central Hong Kong, which was earmarked for the development.
+This project was seen as a symbol of Hong Kong's post-1997 identity, aiming to consolidate various governmental functions in a single, modern location.

+The planning for the Legislative Council Complex began in the early 2000s.
+Construction of the Legislative Council Complex began in 2008.
+The project faced various challenges, including public debates over its cost and environmental impact.

 2019 anti-extradition bill protests

 As part of protests against the 2019 Hong Kong extradition bill on 1 July 2019, a smaller, more-radical group of protesters from the day's march against the central government, angered by the previous crackdowns of peaceful protests by the police and from the lack of a total withdrawal of the bill, gathered around the Legislative Council Complex and, after the police withdrew from the site, stormed the building, using improvised battering rams to break through the glass into the lobby of the building.
 The protesters gained entrance to the Legislative Council chambers and defaced the walls and symbols of the council with graffiti, some calling out against the SAR and mainland governments, and some against the Hong Kong Police Force.
 The police regained control of the Legco site by midnight, where by then, most protesters had left the site peacefully.
 The estimated cost of the damage to the site was HK$10 million, though protesters took care not to damage historical artefacts or the libraries.